intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/tensorflow_train_quickstart.md

 ```

 ### **Step 2: Load the Data**
-Here we load data from tensorflow_datasets(hereafter TFDS).
-The dataset contains images of 120 breeds of dogs around the world.
+Here we load data from tensorflow_datasets(hereafter [TFDS](https://www.tensorflow.org/datasets)).
+The [Stanford Dogs](http://vision.stanford.edu/aditya86/ImageNetDogs/main.html) dataset contains images of 120 breeds of dogs around the world.
 There are 20,580 images, out of which 12,000 are used for training and 8580 for testing.
 ```python
 import tensorflow_datasets as tfds
 (ds_train, ds_test), ds_info = tfds.load(